shanky1409/calculator-behaviour/addition.md

   Then I see the error message as invalid operation

+## Scenario: Addition is symmetric

+  Given that I turn on the calculator

+  When I type a unique "positive/negative number(A)" And I press "plus"
+  And I type in another unique "positive/negative number(B)" And I press "equals"

+  Then the number is euqal to "B+A"

 ## Scenario: Addition of Identity operation

   Given that I turn on the calculator